INSTRUCTIONS FOR ATTORNEYS ONLY (LAST UPDATED: September 2019)

 - Upon our office filing your ticket with the Associate Circuit Court, please submit a written request for a plea recommendation.
 Your written request should include the case number (not the ticket number) and your client’s name.
 Please do not submit requests for offers before the case has been filed – your request will be returned to you.

-- In 5-7 days, you will receive a recommendation via the Missouri eFiling system.
+- Depending on case load, you will receive a recommendation via the Missouri eFiling system.
 Recommendations typically (but don’t always) consist of amendments to no-point violations.
 Suspended Imposition of Sentences or other forms of probation will not be granted by mail.
 You must have an entry of appearance on file with the court to receive this recommendation.
 Due to the 46th Circuit Court’s adoption of eFiling, offers will no longer be mailed or faxed!

 - If your client wishes to accept the offer, follow the instructions on the recommendation, mailing your payment as a money order, cashiers check or attorney trust account check to the Associate Circuit Clerk’s office, along with a written plea of guilty.
 The Associate Circuit Clerk can also take payments with a credit/debit card over the phone for a nominal fee.